 Allow for quicker relief to injured U.S. companies and their workers in situations where, for example, Chinese companies rapidly shift production locations to another country to resume their unfair trade practices.

-Ensure that particular situations that distort foreign pricing or costs can be addressed in antidumping duty cases.
+Ensure that particular situations that distort foreign pricing or costs can be addressed in antidumping duty calculations.

 Provide a remedy for foreign currency manipulation.